cheetodustflori/cheetodustflori/README.md

 ### Hi there ✩ 🌊🎧 ✮ my name is Florianne Che
 #### CS major @ UIC | Minors in Finance & Chinese

-I love learning and teaching!
+I love designing, learning, teaching!
 My past experiences and projects include volunteer tutoring & building educational resources, including the app I am building for the Leaf Project to enhance financial literacy for women.
 Right now I am working on my personal website to develop my web design skills and showcase my various projects.
 When I'm not programming, I love to read classic literature, run, and draw comics!
 I am so excited to be another addition to the community of women in tech.

 - 🌨️ I’m working on building my personal website
 - 🎧 I’m currently learning Javascript